watermarkhu/watermarkhu.github.io/_posts/2020-09-16-strava-mapper.md

 ## Parsing data in Jupyter notebook

+There is a Jupyter notebook related to this blog post.
+Find the notebook [here](https://github.com/watermarkhu/strava_gmaps).
 Within our Jupyter notebook, we first utilize GPSbabel to convert all activities files to a unified gpx format.
 This can be simplify done using our function `parse_activities()`.

 ```python
 folder = "../EXPORT_########/"